Nils-nonline/deep-learning/README.md

 | temperature:int | temperature for the sigmoid function if used | 0.1 |

 to view the models configuration use ```print(<your-model-object>)```.
 This will log the resulting model structure.

+## Training the model

+To train the model on a training sample run ```<your-model-object>.train``` providing a list of inputs and a list of the desired outputs.
+The function returns the current loss.
+To get an idea of how training could be implemented this way have a look at the [MLP examples](#examples).

+## Running the model

+To run your model just use ```<your-model-object>.feed_forward`` providing your lost of inoput values and you will get a list of the models outputs as the result.

 ## Loss Functions

 This library supports several loss functions: